MRagnarG/Bank_Account/README.md

 - `SavingsAccount`: Inherits from `Account`, includes withdrawal limits and interest calculation.
 - `CheckingAccount`: Inherits from `Account`, allows overdraft and includes a credit score system that can increase the overdraft limit.
 - `Client`: Represents a customer who can hold multiple bank accounts.

+These classes delegate financial logic to reusable helper functions for better modularity and testing.

 ## Example Usage